-Churches and staff are encouraged to call when minor problems and misunderstandings occur.
-Many times these concerns can be resolved with telephone consultations or a single visit with staff or the church representatives.
-Every effort should be made to resolve the issue as quickly as possible before it spreads to the church body.
+Churches, staff, and members will face times where there are disagreements and conflicts.
+When these problems occur, our Pastor/Leadership Development Department is available to try and mediate and seek resolution in these difficult moments.
+Churches and staff are invited to call and seek assistance when problems and misunderstandings occur.
+Many times these concerns can be addressed and helped with telephone consultations or visits with church staff or representatives.
+Every effort should be made to resolve divisive issues as quickly as possible before it impacts the ministry and focus of the church family.

-The minister or official church representative should contact the director.
-The mediation process is explained briefly by telephone.
-If the church wishes to proceed further, the following steps are taken.
+For serious problems where in-depth conflict resolution is needed, the minister or church representatives should contact our office to seek mediation.
+The mediation process will be explained briefly by telephone, and if the church wishes to proceed further, the following steps are taken:

 - A list of possible mediators is provided to the church to choose one best suited for their needs.